dlabate/SPACe/run_SPACe.md

 Those metadata keys/values/fields are:
 ```
 folder: The name of the image folder containing your tiff files
-filename: the name of the tiff file which should be passed in as a WindowsPath/PosixPath object
+filename: the name of the tiff file which should be passed in as a Path object
-if you are using Windows/Linux respectively.
 well_id: The image filename should contain the well-id of that plate where the image tiff file is taken from.
 fov: The image should contain the fov of that well where the image tiff file is taken from.
 channel: Which die/channel does the image correspond to, for example: